-Population Studies Minor Courses offered Fall 2018
+Population Studies Minor Courses offered Spring 2019

 This section of PA 5022 will apply economic theories and techniques to the study of population.
 An important aim is to familiarize students with historical and contemporary trends in fertility, mortality, migration, and family composition, and the implications of these trends for the economy.
 The course demonstrates the application of microeconomic theory to demographic behavior, including fertility, marriage, and migration.
 Students are introduced to basic techniques of demographic measurement and mathematical demography.
 Selected potential topics include the economic consequences of population growth in developing countries, the economics of fertility and female labor force participation, the effects of an older age structure on the social security system, and the relationship between population growth and natural resources.
 1.5-3cr.